jrathert/AoC2024/LEARNINGS.md

 - Just how to concatenate numbers leveraging the implicit string conversion of JavaScript (`"" + a + b`)
 - ... and then learned that `a*10**(Math.floor(Math.log10(b))+1)+b` is roughly factor 3 faster

+## Day 8

+- Object equality is an issue in JavaScript, you cannot just throw objects or arrays into a `Set` and then you are done.
+- Function pointers work. ;-)

 ## more to come...